abidalikp/abidalikp/README.md

 - 👋 Hi, I’m @abidalikp
+- 👨‍🎓 I'm a computer science graduate from National Institute of Technology Calicut.
 - 🌱 I’m interested in Software Developement.
 - 👀 I’m currently working on developing websites.
 - 📫 You can reach me at abidalikp98@gmail.com